If you haven’t read How we designed our Budget Step 1- Gathering the Information, it’s important to read before this step.

 - Your needs might be different than ours but it’s important to distinguish what’s right for your family.
 You can ask me why we chose what we did.

-We decided to categorize everything we “needed” to pay or save for although these will change overtime as things change in our life.
 It’s important to visit your budget often to make sure that your goals are still on track with what you set out in the budget.
-By the time you read this I’m betting our Monthly Budget Categories have changed but the concept still says the same.

-Budget Categories
+Budget Categories List

 - Mortgage/Rent- Whatever the payment is per month, week, bi-weekly.
 We pay our mortgage accelerated weekly.

-- Miscellaneous/Renovations-any items not in budget, we tie this in with renovations as we have a bit to do.
+- Miscellaneous/Renovations-any items not in the budget, we tie this in with renovations as we have a bit to do.
 These are saved in projected expenses until they come due.

 - Smokes-

-Quitting Jan 30,2012NOW SMOKE FREE - Entertainment-Fun stuff, Dates, Concerts etc.
+Quitting Jan 30, 2012NOW SMOKE-FREE - Entertainment-Fun stuff, Dates, Concerts, etc.

-- Car/House Insurance- We have both our home and car insurance with the same insurance provider for a cheaper rate.
-You can also use Rate Supermarket to check Mortgage, Insurance, Savings and Credit Card rates to find the best rates for your budget.
+- Car/House Insurance– We have both our home and car insurance with the same insurance provider for a cheaper rate.

-- TFSA- Tax Free Savings Account-Total Contributions made monthly.
+- TFSA- Tax-Free Savings Account-Total Contributions made monthly.

 - RRSP- Registered Retirement Savings Plan-Total Contributions made monthly.